 Data on energy are submitted on the basis of internationally agreed methodology in joint annual energy questionnaires (Eurostat - OECD/International Energy Agency (IEA) - UNECE).
 Data are available for all EU-28 countries and the methodology is harmonised for all reporting countries.
 Consequently, data comparability across countries is very high.

-Final energy consumption includes the consumption of energy by all users except the energy sector itself (whether for deliveries, for transformation, and/or its own use), and includes, for example, energy consumption by agriculture, industry, services and households, as well as energy consumption for transport.
+Final energy consumption includes the consumption of energy by all users except the energy sector itself (whether for transformation, and/or for its own use), and includes, for example, energy consumption by agriculture, industry, services and households, as well as energy consumption for transport.
 It should be noted that fuel quantities transformed in the electrical power stations of industrial auto-producers and the quantities of coke transformed into blast-furnace gas are not part of overall industrial energy consumption but are classified instead as part of the transformation sector.